[This article was first published in April 2019 and has been expanded and revised.]

 It's estimated that domestic food scraps and residential yard waste make up about 20 to 30 percent of what goes into the waste stream and, ultimately, into the quickly diminishing landfills.
 By redirecting all of this organic waste into compost bins, it is possible to make a significant reduction in the amount of waste being processed.

-All of the grass clippings, vegetable waste, fruit scraps, and coffee grounds you can add to your compost pile are known as "greens".
-For the average person, much of this material is generated on a regular basis which makes starting a compost bin fairly easy.
+All of the "soft" organic waste materials such as grass clippings, vegetable waste, fruit scraps, and coffee grounds can be added to your compost pile are are known as "greens".
+For most of us, we generate these waste materials on a regular basis which makes starting a compost bin fairly easy.

 Tips For Composting and Minimizing Yard Waste